HpropHeap Predicates

 - Fmap.disjoint h1 h2 asserts that h1 and h2 have disjoint domains.

-Thereafter, let H range over heap predicates.
+H ranges over heap predicates.

 An essential aspect of Separation Logic is that all heap predicates defined